In this use case we want to store the contents of our webshop table in the data lake (nightly full extract).

 import pymysql

-Hit "Copy" and add the following new cell to your JupyterLab (replace <Copied IP Address> with your server's address):
+Hit "Copy" and add the following new cell to your JupyterLab (replace <see Moodle> with the respective information provided in the section "Organization"):

 conn